paolomalgarin/GamingHub/README.md

 <br>

 > [!warning]
-> The games of the GamingLab are made only for desktop
+> The games in the GamingLab are desktop-first and may not work on mobile devices

 <br>
 <br>